SichangHe/curriculum_vitae/index.md

 ∗ Studied and complied with RPSL semantics in RFCs, covering over 99% of all real-world RPSL use cases.

-∗ Optimized the parser to generate detailed veriﬁcation reports for tens of millions of routes within an hour.
+∗ Optimized the parser to generate detailed verification reports for tens of millions of routes within an hour.

 ∗ Leveraged abstract algebra and Rust language features to guarantee correct branching in report generation.

 – Employed the RPSL parser to verify observed inter-domain routes;
-analyzed veriﬁcation reports and identiﬁed
+analyzed verification reports and identified

 common RPSL usage patterns and usage mistakes.

 ∗ Provided tooling to verify routes against the RPSL, helping improve inter-domain routing security.

-∗ Identiﬁed and implemented checks for 9 potential reasons why routes fail to match the relevant RPSL.
+∗ Identified and implemented checks for 9 potential reasons why routes fail to match the relevant RPSL.

 ∗ Conducted interactive data analysis in Rust with the Rust Evcxr REPL.